hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 more information on the following pages:

 - :ref:`wICE hardware <wice hardware>`
-- :ref:`Slurm jobs (basics) <running jobs>`
+- Slurm jobs (basics): :ref:`running jobs` and :ref:`job_types`
 - :ref:`Slurm jobs (advanced) <job advanced>`
 - :ref:`Site-specific Slurm info <leuven_slurm_specifics>`

 For information about using and installing software on wICE (including Conda environments), see the :ref:`advanced guide for wICE<wice_t2_leuven_advanced>`.

-For information about compute credit accounts, see :ref:`Leuven accounting <accounting_leuven>` and :ref:`KU Leuven credits <KU Leuven credits>` pages.
+For information about compute credit accounts, see the :ref:`Leuven accounting <accounting_leuven>` and :ref:`KU Leuven credits <KU Leuven credits>` pages.

 .. note::

    The examples given on this page only serve as illustrations.
-   We expect that you adapt the number of nodes, cores, memory, walltime, ... depending on what your compute task requires.
+   We expect that you adapt the number of nodes, tasks, cores, memory, walltime, ... depending on what your compute task requires.

 .. _submit to wice compute node: